Nivedita967/Data-Structure-and-Algorithms/README.md

 # Data-Structure-and-Algorithms
-Covering various practice problems of Arrays, Stacks, queue, tree, graph and different Algorithms.
+Covering various practice problems of Arrays, Stacks, Queues, Trees, Graphs and different Algorithms from different competitive coding platforms like Codechef, Hackerrank and Leetcode.
 A collection of solutions for Data Structure and Algorithms problems across various platforms in different languages.
 ## Contributing
 This repository is contribution friendly.
-If you'd like to add or improve any algorithm, your contribution is welcome!
+If you like to add or improve any algorithm, your contribution is welcomed!
 Don't forget to follow [Contribution Guidelines](.github/contributing.md) 😃

 ## Used Languages